-• MT1.
+MT1.
 Healthy Eating

 Optional: Other important indicators are MT2.
 Food Resource Management; MT3.
 Physical Activity and Reduced Sedentary Behavior; and additional indicators, as relevant to your programming.

-Have you reviewed and do you understand the requirement for DE outcome evaluation as described above?

-☐ Yes ☐ No

-3. Process Evaluation

-All programs must collect process evaluation information for both policy, systems, and environmental change initiatives and direct education.
-It can include educator logs, administration of a process evaluation survey (i.e., Program Evaluation for Adults or Program Evaluation for Youth), tracking which and how many materials were distributed, counting the number of participants reached, and monitoring effectiveness of alternate methods of delivering services and/or barriers to implementing the intervention.
+Have you reviewed and do you understand the requirement for DE outcome evaluation as described above? ☐ Yes ☐ No 3.
+Process Evaluation All programs must collect process evaluation information for both policy, systems, and environmental change initiatives and direct education.
+Process evaluation information can include educator logs, administration of a process evaluation survey (i.e., Program Evaluation for Adults or Program Evaluation for Youth), tracking which and how many materials were distributed, counting the number of participants reached, and monitoring effectiveness of alternate methods of delivering services and/or barriers to implementing the intervention.
+Process evaluation for PSE change initiatives include quarterly reports entered in the Map to Healthy Living Update Portal.
 Process evaluation helps to ensure fidelity (that an evidence-based intervention is delivered as designed and thus likely to result in the expected outcomes) and will be included in your evaluation plan developed in collaboration with your assigned MFF evaluator.

-Have you reviewed and do you understand the requirement for process evaluation as described above?

-☐ Yes ☐ No
+Have you reviewed and do you understand the requirement for process evaluation as described above? ☐ Yes ☐ No 4.
+Reach Information All programs must collect and report reach information as required by USDA and report it at the end of the program year using forms provided by MFF.
+Reach information for direct education includes: the total number of unduplicated participants, ethnicity, race, gender, age, mode of delivery, number of series and sessions per series.
+Reach information for PSE includes: the estimated number of people likely to be impacted by an adopted PSE change.
+Do you agree to create and follow a plan to collect required data? ☐ Yes ☐ No